0xC00000FD/CrescendoSimulator/README.md

 Consider another pair of vectors, C and F, for any line that we want to detect a collision with.
 C is the starting point vector, and F describes the actual line.

-To get the collisin points for the two pairs of vectors, we can consider the following equation:
+To get the collision points for the two pairs of vectors, we can consider the following equation:

     A + E * g = C + F * h